 does a little bit of everything at The Texas Tribune.
-In addition working with our great photographers to editing our Directory of elected officials, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
+From working with our great photographers to editing our directory of elected officials to making fresh guac y queso every Friday, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
 Before coming to work at the Tribune, John spent several decades as a touring and recording musician.
-In 2005, he left the road to join a statewide political campaign.
-After that, John worked for an Austin-based nonprofit, then joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.
+In 2005, he left the road (well, sort of) to join a statewide political campaign.
+After that, John joined the Austin bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.

 Photojournalists are regularly in the thick of things when they cover stories, but 2020 has made their jobs even more difficult.
 Here's a look at the work of five Tribune photographers in this extraordinary year — and some of the gear they've used.
 Full Story

 The demonstrations against police brutality that have swept through Texas haven't been confined to its largest cities.
 Texas Tribune photographers documented marches in smaller cities and towns across the state.
 Here are some of their images.
 Full Story

 As Texas gradually reopens, bars were allowed to open their doors to start off Memorial Day weekend.
 Texas Tribune photographers were out Friday and Saturday to capture how that went in Austin.
 Full Story